 Inflation indexed swaps.
-The valuation of inflation indexed swaps is determined using an income approach.
-The primary inputs into the valuation represent the forward interest rate swap curve, the current consumer price index and the forward consumer price index curve, which are generally considered observable inputs, and results in the derivative being classified as Level 2.
+The valuation of inflation indexed swaps was determined using an income approach.
+The primary inputs into the valuation represented the forward interest rate swap curve, the current consumer price index and the forward consumer price index curve, which were generally considered observable inputs, and resulted in the derivative being classified as Level 2.